PeterKahenya/PeterKahenya/README.md

 - 👋 Hi, I’m @PeterKahenya
 - 👀 I’m interested in SWE & ML
 - 💞️ I’m looking to collaborate on open-source ML projects
-- 📫 How to reach me email: peterkahenyanjoki@gmail.com
+- 📫 Reach me via email: peterkahenyanjoki@gmail.com

 <!---
 PeterKahenya/PeterKahenya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.